Joanna Gaines: Fixer Upper and Magnolia brand

 As of November 1, 2017, Joanna began selling her "Hearth & Hand with Magnolia" collection at Target Corporation stores.
 The collection, available in stores and online, features 300 pieces including bedding and lifestyle products.
 In February 2019, she created an exclusive collection for Anthropologie of "globally inspired" rugs and pillows.
+Gaines has also collaborated with the home textiles company Loloi on the "Magnolia Home by Joanna Gaines" rug collections.